AnuragRSimha/Espion/README.md

 Since the shift key was pressed for a long duration, the duplicate entries are perspicuous.

+## Uses
+1. Monitor user activity on a local network.
+2. Record usernames and passwords (for legal purposes only).

 ## Additional Information
 1. Designed and developed by Anurag.R.Simha.
 2. Made in Karnataka.